 2024 Gillen-Massey Award Nominations

-The John J. Brunetti Human Trafficking Academy and A Voice in the Wilderness Empowerment Center are accepting nominations for the 2024 Gillen-Massey Award from June 5, 2023 through December 5, 2023.
+The John J. Brunetti Human Trafficking Academy and A Voice in the Wilderness Empowerment Center are accepting nominations for the 2024 Gillen-Massey Award through January 19, 2024.

 The Gillen-Massey Award was established by A Voice in the Wilderness Empowerment Center in 2022 with the inaugural Award presented to Dr. Roza Pati, Founding Director of the John J. Brunetti Human Trafficking Academy of St. Thomas University Benjamin L. Crump College of Law.
 Since that time, A Voice in the Wilderness Empowerment Center and the John J. Brunetti Human Trafficking Academy of St. Thomas University Benjamin L. Crump College of Law annually receive nominations for deserving journalists, survivors, educators, service providers, and advocates combatting human trafficking throughout the world in honor and remembrance of the Award’s namesakes: Michele Gillen and Kyla Massey.